0xAlphaDevs/Supply-Trace/README.md

 ## Supply Trace

-Transparent tracking and provence of supply chain | Built using sign protocol
+Transparent tracking and provenance of supply chain | Built using sign protocol

 ## Features